tmokmss/bedrock-pr-reviewer/README.md

 ## Overview

-`ai-pr-reviewer` is an AI-based code reviewer and summarizer for GitHub pull requests using Bedrock's Anthropic Claude models.
+PR SideKick is an AI-based code reviewer and summarizer for GitHub pull requests using Bedrock's Anthropic Claude models.
 It is designed to be used as a GitHub Action and can be configured to run on every pull request and review comments.

 ## Reviewer Features: